Frost-Codes/Sports-Club-System/README.md

 📌Add products to their wishlist
 📌Select desired address for shipping
-📌Customers can checkout and pay using razor pay 📌Admins can requlate shop products e.g stock level 📌Admins can change order status
+📌Customers can checkout and pay using razor pay 📌Admins can regulate shop products e.g stock level 📌Admins can change order status